jose-elias-alvarez/null-ls.nvim/doc/BUILTINS.md

 To _only_ use a local executable without falling back, use `only_local`, which accepts the same options.

+By default, these options will also set the `cwd` of the spawned process to the parent directory of the local executable (if found).
+You can override this by manually setting `cwd` to a function that should return your preferred `cwd`.

 ## Conditional registration

 null-ls supports dynamic registration, meaning that you can register sources